Troyanovsky/vibe-coding-guide/en/Lesson_5_Code_Basics.md

 Not everything lives in a web browser.
 Mobile apps use technologies like SwiftUI (iOS) or Flutter (cross-platform), but they follow similar concepts – structure, styling, and behavior.
 It's often a good idea to keep them separate.
 That's why you may see AI creating controller files for behavior/logic and view files for structure and styling.

 ### Backend: The "Warehouse & Office"
 This is everything happening behind the scenes – the kitchen, the inventory system, the accounting department.
-It's where most of your business logic and data is.
+It's where most of your business logic and data are.
 Users never see it directly, but it's essential:

 **Databases: The Filing Cabinets**
 This is where all your information lives – user accounts, product data, transaction records.
 There are two main types: